Alpaca Clothing

 Answers about care

-Wash your garment only when necessary and as gently as possible by hand – ideally at temperatures below 30 °C. Use only a mild wool detergent and avoid fabric softeners.
+Wash your garment only when necessary and as gently as possible.
+Unless the care label states otherwise, we recommend hand washing at a maximum of 30 °C using a mild wool detergent.
+Do not use fabric softener.

-For stubborn creases, you can also place a slightly damp cotton cloth between the iron and the fabric and steam carefully.
+For stubborn creases, you can place a slightly damp cotton cloth between the iron and the garment and carefully steam the area.
+Please note: alpaca is heat-sensitive.
+Avoid direct contact with the soleplate and high temperatures, and always use the lowest possible heat setting.

 Effective and long-lasting